Tag: sit

 Psalm 22:25–31; Amos 8:1–7; Acts 8:1b–8

-For many people, singing in worship of God is a significant part of their of .
-They the -filled worship of God.
+For many people, singing in worship of God is a significant part of their life of faith.
+They love the joy-filled worship of God.

 Perhaps we need a Saul.
 Perhaps COVID or Trump or Biden is our Saul.
 Perhaps it will be something else.